ibm-cloud-docs/vpc/hpvs-logging.md

    ```
    {: codeblock}

-## IBM Log Analysis
+## {{site.data.keyword.loganalysislong_notm}}
 {: #log-analysis}

-Logging to Log Analysis is dependent on the state and health of the Log Analysis service.
+Logging to {{site.data.keyword.loganalysisshort}} is dependent on the state and health of the {{site.data.keyword.loganalysisshort}} service.
 Service outages might lead to a loss of log data.
 If you want to log data for audit purposes, it's suggested that you employ your own logging service.
 {: note}

-Deprecation of IBM Log Analysis and IBM Cloud Activity Tracker services
+Deprecation of {{site.data.keyword.loganalysisshort_notm}} and {{site.data.keyword.at_full_notm}} services
-: Effective 28 March 2024, the IBM Log Analysis and IBM Cloud Activity Tracker services are deprecated and will no longer be supported as of 30 March 2025.
-Customers will need to migrate to IBM Cloud Logs, which replaces these two services, prior to 30 March 2025.
-IBM Cloud Logs will become generally available during the summer of 2024 in Frankfurt and Madrid with day-one support for EU-managed controls.
+: Effective 28 March 2024, the IBM {{site.data.keyword.loganalysisshort}} and {{site.data.keyword.at_full_notm}} services are deprecated and will no longer be supported as of 30 March 2025.
+Customers will need to migrate to {{site.data.keyword.logs_full_notm}}, which replaces these two services, prior to 30 March 2025. {{site.data.keyword.logs_full_notm}} will become generally available during the summer of 2024 in Frankfurt and Madrid with day-one support for EU-managed controls.
 The service will continue its worldwide multizone region (MZR) roll-out through 3Q2024.
-For information about IBM Cloud Logs, see the [IBM Cloud Logs](https://cloud.ibm.com/docs/cloud-logs) documentation.
+For information about {{site.data.keyword.logs_full_notm}}, see the [{{site.data.keyword.logs_full_notm}}](https://cloud.ibm.com/docs/cloud-logs) documentation.

 1. [Log in to your IBM Cloud account](/login){: external}.
-2. [Provision a Log Analysis instance](/docs/log-analysis?topic=log-analysis-provision).
+2. [Provision a {{site.data.keyword.loganalysisshort}} instance](/docs/log-analysis?topic=log-analysis-provision).
 Choose a plan according to your requirements.
-3. After you create the Log Analysis instance, click it open and click **Open dashboard**.
+3. After you create the {{site.data.keyword.loganalysisshort}} instance, click it open and click **Open dashboard**.
 4. Click the question mark icon (**Install Instructions**) at the lower left of the page.
 On the **Add Log Source** page, under **Via Syslog**, click **rsyslog**.
 5. Make a note of the ingestion key value at the upper right of the page, and the endpoint value.
 In the following example, the endpoint value is `syslog-u.au-syd.logging.cloud.ibm.com`.
    ```sh